tpbnick/docs/docs/about.md

 ###Soccerfront.io

-<a href="https://soccerfront.io">Soccerfront.io</a> is a soccer live score web application built using Nodejs, Expressjs, HTML, CSS, and JavaScript.
-Soccerfront pulls data from the API-FOOTBALL API and displays the information in a easy to use live score table and league table (standings) view.
+<a href="https://soccerfront.io">Soccerfront.io</a> is a soccer live score web application built using Nodejs, ExpressJS, HTML, CSS, and JavaScript.
+Soccerfront pulls data from the API-FOOTBALL API and displays the information in an easy-to-use live score table and league table (standings) view.
+Currently, over 20 leagues/cups are supported!
 This is an ongoing project and new features will be added sporadically.
+Hosted on a DigitalOcean droplet running Linux and NGINX.

 ### Custom Keyboard Builds